 - Check all the furnace filters and clean or replace them as needed.

 - Test the thermostat.

 Homeowners can take care of the last two items on the list themselves.
 Many furnace malfunctions can be traced to improper thermostat settings, and homeowners can check the programming with the help of the thermostat manual.
-Filters should be inspected and cleaned twice a year.
+Filters should be inspected and cleaned at least twice a year.
 This can be more often based on cleanliness or pets in your home.

 Heating/Cooling Systems Require Extra TLC